FAQs

 How often should I have my septic tank pumped?

-Most tanks should be pumped every three to five years, depending on usage, tank size, and the number of people in your household.
-We can assess your system and recommend a schedule that fits your needs.Do you include county inspection or permit fees in your pricing?
+In our experience, most tanks should be pumped every 3 to 5 years, depending on usage, tank size, and the number of people in your household.
+We can assess your system and recommend a septic pumping schedule that fits your needs.
+Contact us to schedule an inspection or pumping today.Do you include county inspection or permit fees in your pricing?

-Pumping removes the contents of your tank while an inspection checks the condition and functionality of the tank and system components.
-Both are essential for long-term system health.Are you licensed and insured?
+Septic pumping removes the contents of your tank, while an inspection checks the condition and functionality of the tank and system components.
+Both services are essential for long-term system health.
+Call us if you notice that your septic system needs an inspection or pumping.Are you licensed and insured?

-For most services, it’s helpful but not always required.
-We’ll coordinate with you ahead of time and let you know what’s needed.What should I avoid putting down my drains with a septic system?
+For most services, it's helpful but not always required.
+We'll coordinate with you ahead of time and let you know what's needed.
+We offer detailed communication with our clients to keep them informed and satisfied.
+Get in touch with us for more information about our septic pumping services.What should I avoid putting down my drains with a septic system?

-Most standard pumping jobs take about 45 to 60 minutes, depending on tank size, access, and condition.Can you help if I'm buying or selling a home with a septic system?
+In our experience, most standard septic pumping jobs take about 45 to 60 minutes, depending on tank size, access, and condition.
+We try to complete projects in a timely fashion so your septic system gets back to normal quickly.
+Contact us for more information about our process.Can you help if I'm buying or selling a home with a septic system?

 Yes!
 We provide certified real estate septic inspections that meet all state and county requirements.
 For properties in Thurston County, we can complete and submit the Time of Transfer form on your behalf and provide a pumper's sketch if needed.
-We make the process smooth and compliant so you can focus on your home sale or purchase with confidence.What areas do you service?
+We make the process smooth and compliant so you can focus on your home sale or purchase with confidence.
+Contact us to learn more about our septic pumping services for new homes.What areas do you service?